ArnoldDP/OStim-Community-Modlist/README.md

 >
 > ~~Basically just generic gaming pc built after 2020~~

- With the above specs, you can expect an average of 50 fps for most of the overworld and 60+ for most interiors with either of the ENB profiles.
+ With the above specs, you can expect an average of 50 fps in most exteriors and 60+ interiors with the ENB - High profile

- With the CS profiles, I honeslty don't know what the minimum specs would be.
+ I honeslty don't know what the minimum specs would be.
 The fps difference can be as high as 40 and as low as 0 in places with a lot of clutter.

  ### Previous Versions